Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

 <p style="margin:0; height:12px;">&nbsp;</p>

-**\<try-it-page> component** occupies a full page, it is not used in markdown documents.
-The  page containing this component should be added (by developer) to the project into ***/pages*** directory on setup process.
-This page looks like:
+**\<try-it-page> component** takes up a full page, it is not used in markdown documents.
+The  page containing this component must be added (by developer) to the project into ***/pages*** directory on setup process.
+This page source looks like this:

 ```html[code.vue]
 <template>
   <try-it-page />
 </template>
 ```
 It behaves completely like \<try-it-block>, but on a separate page.
-The reader after exploring code example will return to reading page with the button "Go Back To Continue Reading".
+After exploring code example the reader will return back to reading page with the button "Go Back To Continue Reading".

 <p style="margin:0; height:8px;">&nbsp;</p>

 **\<try-it-img>** component is additional, complementary.
-It adds easy solution to display images located in ***/assets/images*** folder.
+It adds simple solution for displying images located in ***/assets/images*** folder.

 ### Setup